Finding a Top Financial Advisor Firm in Rhode Island

 Professional Planning Group

 Professional Planning Group (PPG) is a fee-based firm in Westerly.
-It also goes by the name New England Professional Planning Group, Inc. With more than $755.9 million in assets under management, the firm has a large team.
-It includes three certified financial planners (CFPs), one certified public accountant, and one chartered financial analyst (CFA).
+The team of advisors here includes two certified financial planners (CFPs), one certified public accountant (CPA), one chartered investment management analyst (CIMA) and one chartered financial analyst (CFA).

-The firm has far more non-high-net-worth clients than high-net-worth ones (1947 to 175).
-But the latter’s assets are more than half as much as the former’s assets ($287.6 million to $457.7 million).
-PPG also serves pension and profit-sharing plans, trusts, estates, charitable organizations, corporations, endowments and foundations.
-Most accounts are discretionary.
-The minimum required for supervisory investment accounts is $500,000, though accounts in its two wrap fee programs have minimums of $25,000 and $20,000.
+The firm has far more non-high-net-worth clients than high-net-worth ones.
+PPG also serves trusts, estates and charitable organizations.
+The minimum required for investment advisory accounts is $500,000, though accounts in its two wrap fee programs have a minimum of $25,000.

 Professional Planning Group Background